-Many preschools run the same schedule as primary schools so your child should have the endurance to make it through a school day, be comfortable being separated from their caregiver and be ready to begin their day at the school start time.
+Many preschools run the same schedule as primary schools.
+This means your child should have the endurance to make it through a school day.
+They should also be comfortable being separated from their caregiver and be ready to begin their day at the school start time.
 (Take note that sometimes, preschools want children to be fully toilet trained.
 However, this is something you can discuss with the preschools you are considering.)

 What does primary school readiness require?

-Most times, in discussing school readiness, we talk about primary school, because primary school entry introduces a new learning environment and the expectations are greater than those in daycare and preschool.
+Most times, in discussing school readiness, we talk about primary school, because primary school entry introduces a new learning environment.
+The expectations are also greater than those in daycare and preschool.
 There is a wide range of skills your child should have as they transition into “big school”.
-They fall broadly into four areas, according to Helen Davis, the principal of Eastwood Public School, a NSW public school in north-west Sydney.
+They fall broadly into four areas, according to Helen Davis, the principal of Eastwood Public School.
 They include:

 - Practical skills

 - Cognitive skills

 There are many practical things you can look out for to give you signals that your child is gearing up for “big school”.